intrusions/dma-library/README.md

 ---

-Thanks to @ufrisk for the awesome libraries and @Metick for the inspiration.
+Thanks to @ufrisk and @Metick for the awesome libraries.

 ---